tracel-ai/burn/.github/pull_request_template.md

 ### Checklist

 - [ ] Confirmed that `run-checks all` script has been executed.
-- [ ] Made sure the book is up to date for this PR changes.
+- [ ] Made sure the book is up to date with changes in this PR.

 ### Related Issues/PRs